-First of all, we hope that everyone is keeping well during this crisis, and our thoughts go out to those who have been impacted by the virus in any way.
+First of all, we hope that everyone is keeping well during this COVID-19 outbreak crisis, and our thoughts go out to those who have been impacted by the virus in any way.

 – We are not taking kids onsite for our Environmental Education program since April 14th when the schools closed.

-– The borders have been closed so there are no new volunteers coming in until further notice.
+– The borders have been closed so no new volunteers are coming in until further notice.

 – The lockdown started on April 27th, initially for 3 weeks.
-It has then been extended until April 30th, and we strictly respect these measures by respecting social distancing, washing hands regularly and wearing masks when we do groceries shopping.
+It has then been extended until April 30th, and we strictly respect these measures by respecting social distancing, washing hands regularly, and wearing masks when we do grocery shopping.

 – We sent all the staff home for the lockdown period except our Animal Manager Johnson to run our Wildlife Orphanage.

 Together with the few people left at DAKTARI, Johnson takes care of the animals daily.
 They do the morning and afternoon “stabling”, which is feeding the animals and sweeping their enclosures.
 Big cleans of the enclosures are carried on as usual once per week.
 This is extremely important as this is when we disinfect fully the enclosures, check on the fences and gates and make sure the animals are safe and healthy.

 These difficult times have a bright side: they allow us to have even more time for animal enrichment!
 Every day, we collect fresh branches and leaves to put in various enclosures, we stuff boxes with hay, worms, and other treats to give to some animals, and we even made an Easter-themed enrichment!
 Animals are always very excited about it and they loved it.

 On a sad note, one of our dassies called Big boy passed away last week.
 After being attacked and injured by other dassies, we took care of his injuries and put him in a separate enclosure where he could recover.
 Unfortunately, despite Michele’s love and care, he did not survive and is now resting in peace in our animal cemetery.